 The Committee of Adjustment is a quasi-judicial tribunal appointed by Council.
 It derives its jurisdiction from the Planning Act of Ontario.
 The Committee's mandate is, in part, to hear Applications for "Minor Variances" where a requirement of a Zoning By-law cannot be met (under Section 45 of the Planning Act) and to hear Applications for Consent to "Sever" a property.
 These guidelines are a tool to guide development.
-Applicants will have regard for the guidelines as they prepare their submissions.
-For a 'Consent (to sever) Application' where an infill lot is being created, even if the lot conforms to the requirements of the Zoning By-law, Planning staff may request specific conditions for the design of the building to be constructed on the lot (e.g. a condition that requires building permit applications to be generally consistent with a consent sketch provided as part of the application).
+Applicants will have regard for the guidelines as they prepare their submissions; the Committee of Adjustment will equally have regard to the guidelines as they evaluate development applications.
+For a 'Consent (to sever' Application' where an infill lot is being created, even if the lot conforms to the requirements of the Zoning By-law, Planning staff may request specific conditions for the design of the building to be constructed on the lot (e.g. a condition that requires building permit applications to be generally consistent with a consent sketch provided as part of the application).